Thank you for visiting my site!

 I’ve had so many people ask me, “What kind of an artist are you?”

-I’m an avid supporter of cleaning up our oceans from plastic debris and I’m part of the Surfrider Foundation’s “Rise Above Plastics” initiative Rise Above Plastics Program
+I’m also an avid supporter of cleaning up our oceans from plastic debris and I’m part of the Surfrider Foundation’s “Rise Above Plastics” initiative Rise Above Plastics Program